watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ### Setting up Conversation and Discovery Services

+1. If you downloaded code from Watson Console and already have `credentials.json` file, then go to step 3, otherwise follow the next step.

 1. [Create Watson Services](https://console.bluemix.net/developer/watson/create-project?services=conversation%2Cdiscovery), and copy credentials from Project View page and paste them in `credentials.json` file.

 1. Create a .env file in the root directory by copying the sample `.env.example` file using the following command: